-Now, scientists at the North Carolina State University came up with a new technology that steers light with more light input and greater efficiency.
-This new type of grating that allows light to enter the grating from a wider range of input angles with the bandwidth of 40 degrees.
+Now, scientists at the North Carolina State University have come up with a new technology that steers light with more light input and greater efficiency.
+This new type of grating allows light to enter the grating from a wider range of input angles with a bandwidth of 40 degrees.

 Xiao Xiang, a Ph.D. student at NC State said, “In previous gratings in a comparable configuration, an average of 30 percent of the light input is being diffracted in the desired direction.
 Our new grating diffracts about 75 percent of the light in the desired direction.
 This advance could also make fiber-optic networks more energy efficient.”